christina-chang-tw/PyOctal/pyoctal/README.md

 ├── sweeps                   # different types of sweeps │   ├── ac.py                       # ac sweeps
 │   ├── dc.py                       # dc sweeps
-│   ├── info.py                     # information of each sweep (to be exported to a .csv file) │   └── passive.py                  # passive test sweeps
+│   └── passive.py                  # passive test sweeps
 ├── util                     # utility library
 │   ├── file_operations.py          # functions related to read/writing to a file